 - Denver International Airport (DEN): Book a flight out of here during the holiday season for access to a free ice skating rink.

 There’s a collection of sea creatures in a place where you’d least expect to find it:

 - Vancouver International (YVR): This engineering marvel begins with a manmade stream running through the International Terminal and culminates in a 30,000-gallon aquarium filled with British Columbia sea life.
 Highlights include 20 species of fish and a nearly 500-gallon jellyfish tank.

 - Spokane International (GEG): There may be no such thing as a free lunch, but Spokane International offers a free car wash to anyone parking in the two garages or the outside parking lot.
 The automated wash covers the outside of the vehicle only, but given the price, it’s hard to complain.

 You don’t have to forgo the good life simply because you’re flying:

-- The legendary Parisian restaurant operates a Caviar and Seafood bar at HKG, London’s Heathrow International (LHR) as well as LGW, John F. Kennedy International in New York (JFK), Copenhagen International (CPH), DXB, and both Charles de Gaulle (CDG) and Orly International (ORY) in Paris; dine on specialties such as Balik smoked salmon, king crab, lobster and fish eggs accompanied by glasses of Champagne
+- The legendary Parisian restaurant operates a Caviar and Seafood bar at Hong Kong International, London Heathrow (LHR) and Gatwick (LGW), New York-JFK, Copenhagen International (CPH), Dubai International and both Charles de Gaulle (CDG) and Orly International (ORY) in Paris.
+Dine on specialities such as Balik smoked salmon, king crab, lobster and fish eggs accompanied by glasses of Champagne.